madara-alliance/madara/README.md

 ### Warp Update

-Warp update requires an already synchronized _local_ node with a working database.
-If you do not already have one, you can use the following command to generate a sample database:
+Warp update requires a working database source for the migration.
+If you do not already have one, you can use the following command to generate a sample
+database:

 ```bash
 cargo run --release --      \